Katyatu/PatreonAntiLeak/README.md

 > [!IMPORTANT]
 >
-> - PAL isn't designed to prevent piracy, ie. people who download from your vault and reupload to another distribution network.
+> - PAL isn't designed to prevent piracy, ie. people who download from your vault and re-upload to another distribution network.
 Conceptually speaking, it's impossible to prevent a 0-cost-infinitely-duplicatable digital good from being unlawfully distributed without having 100% complete control over people.
 The best you can do is making it as much of a pain in the ass as possible for illicit activity to take place, leaving only the "I'd rather die than pay you." people to spend the extra time out of their sad lives trying to circumvent your security.
 You'll just have to keep an eye out and file a DMCA Takedown if you catch wind of any file sharing site hosting your work without permission, and then purge the leaker from your Discord.
 >
 > - Since PAL is written purely in GNU's Bourne Again SHell, modifying your local PAL installation is possible.
 However, any degree of modification voids your privilege of being able to open issues and/or complain.
 This repository will only be focused on the official version of PAL.
 > - If you made a mod, have thoroughly tested it, and think it would serve as a respectable addition to the official PAL, you may post a feature request containing your code for me to review.
 Just don't get your hopes up.